ast39/marketplace_api/README.md

 ## Configuration

 After cloning repository, you will need to change some settings for yourself:
-Open the .env file and find:
+Open the .env.example file and find:
 - APP_ENV and set it to LOCAL or PRODUCTION
 - APP_DEBUG and set it to TRUE or FALSE
 - APP_URL and set it to {YOUR_DOMAIN}